 Qualification: Post-secondary math programme and basic accounting studies are required.

-Bookkeepers are accountable for the upkeep of a business or company’s financial records.
-They record the information that may be found on receipts, invoices, and bills through the use of accounting software.
+Bookkeepers are the individuals who are responsible for the upkeep of the financial records of a firm or company.
+They use accounting software to record the information that can be found on receipts, invoices, and bills.
+This information may be found on the documents.

 There are a variety of options to become certified in bookkeeping in Australia.

 If you have a Certificate IV in Accounting and Bookkeeping, you are qualified to become a registered BAS agent.
 A qualification as a BAS Agent will significantly boost your employment chances.

 After passing the exam, you will be recognised as a Nationally Registered BAS Agent.
 Bookkeepers are currently employed in a wide variety of businesses.
 In 2016, the accounting and finance sector was responsible for 12% of the total number of bookkeepers.

 Bookkeepers may also choose to operate their businesses on their own as freelancers or as sole proprietors.